-Consider limiting the number of camping trailers/RVs on lots Blight

-Be thankful for what we have (1)

-Need a vision prior to selection of opportunities.
+Consider limiting the number of camping trailers/RVs on lots Blight Be thankful for what we have (1) Need a vision prior to selection of opportunities.
 For example, do we want to become an industrial complex for the UP or a tourist destination with wilderness experiences.
 Some visions are mutually exclusive.
 Vision is the main driver.

-Don't tell anyone about our wonderful piece of heaven

-Discourage "boom and bust" resource extraction

-Input from high school students or questionnaire on what they would like to see in the L'Anse Township is made up of coastal communities-the current plan fails to acknowledge this and therefore fails to describe the "character" of the community community

-The current plan touts the LWEC is a "tremendous partner".
+Don't tell anyone about our wonderful piece of heaven Discourage "boom and bust" resource extraction Input from high school students or questionnaire on what they would like to see in the community L'Anse Township is made up of coastal communities-the current plan fails to acknowledge this and therefore fails to describe the "character" of the community The current plan touts the LWEC is a "tremendous partner".
 Really?

-The current plan isn't "flexible" by nature or intent

-The current plan doesn't allow for orderly development-mentions "wind" 42 times

-The current plan is not a result of general consensus

-The current plan demonstrates a lack of consultation with adjacent local governments

-The current plan doesn't serve to develop an overall vision

-This does not do service to this form of analysis.
+The current plan isn't "flexible" by nature or intent The current plan doesn't allow for orderly development-mentions "wind" 42 times The current plan doesn't allow for orderly development-mentions "wind" 42 times The current plan doesn't allow for consultation with adjacent local governments The current plan doesn't serve to develop an overall vision This does not do service to this form of analysis.
 What are issues?
-SWOT Analysis suggests strengths, weaknesses both internal to L'Anse Township and opportunities and threats (both external) to the township

-Weakness: No collective vision for the future of our area that includes L'Anse Twp.
-No vision-no future

-Structured rehab/detox facility needed in township

-Teach entrepreneurialism to young folks and others

-Pollution from LWEC

-Opiod isses-need healing

-Suicide issues (1)
+SWOT Analysis suggests strengths, weaknesses both internal to L'Anse Township and opportunities and threats (both external) to the township Weakness: No collective vision for the future of our area that includes L'Anse Twp.
+No vision-no future Structured rehab/detox facility needed in township Teach entrepreneurialism to young folks and others Pollution from LWEC Opiod isses-need healing Suicide issues (1)